tgstoecker/A2TEA.Workflow/README.md

 -> add snakemake internal report
 -> restructering of A2TEA to modular layout
 -> this incl. seperate yaml files for the softwares and tools
+-> move the STAR index log to the logs/ directory

 ### The workflow in its current form: